by Tony Novak, MBA, MT, OnlineAdviser at Freedom Benefits revised 11/28/2011

 Each health insurance company has its own guidelines for issuing coverage for children separately form their parents.
 While all health insurance companies offer coverage to children, only a few insurers have targeted child-only policies with favorable features, pricing and benefits.
 It appears that the health insurance companies that have built special provisions for child-only health insurance tend to dominate this niche market.
 The companies listed below have been the three most popular choices among the people using OnlineAdviser enrollment assistance at www.Freedombenefits.net, a Web site that focuses on low cost and temporary health insurance.

-Secure STM offers a strong child only coverage option for applicants who are at least two years old.
+Smart STM offered through the Freedom Benefits Insurance Exchange is the brand name for the short term major medical insurance that provides almost all of the child only coverage for 2013 in the U.S. for applicants who are at least two years old.
 This is a month-to-month coverage with a policy length of 6 months, 12 months or three years, depending on the options chosen.
 The company offers a 2-19 age group premium rate for one child.
 Other siblings to be insured on the plan can be added at the dependent child rate.
 When completing an application, enter the youngest child as the applicant, and all other children as the dependents.
 The parent or legal guardian must manually sign the application and return a copy by mail or fax.
 Children age 19 and older must apply separately.
 This coverage is available in most states2.

 This policy offers the following benefits: